joey-qytyku/OS-90-fixed/docs/Memory2.md

 Cons:
 * Memory is wasted due to internal fragmentation
 * More disk IO when swapping
-* Virtual MMIO is complicated

 ## Single Address Space

 OS/90 is a SASOS, which is unconventional for 32-bit operating systems.
 It has several advantages as a result.

-* Less memory used since we do not have to store page tables per-process
+1. Less memory used since we do not have to store page tables per-process
-* CR3 is never changed on context switches, no TLB flushing needed
+2. CR3 is never changed on context switches, no TLB flushing needed
-* More efficient use of cache lines and the TLB
+3. More efficient use of cache lines and the TLB
-* Reduced code complexity
+4. Reduced code complexity
-* Simple IPC
+5. Simple IPC.
+Communication between kernel and user is trivial memory copying.

 The disadvantages are:
-* Addressing space limited to 3GB for all processes.
+1. Addressing space is limited to 3GB for all processes.
 Ought to be enough for anybody tbh :)
-* Significantly reduced stability
+2. Reduced stability and security
+3. Memory mapped IO is difficult to simulate and negates advantage #1 with the workaround.

 The address space is still three times larger than the maximum physical memory.
+OS/90 is also an unstable operating system by design, so isolating address spaces does not make a big difference.